 - At the end of September, Welltory made its debut in the AppStore.

 - We launched paid services and the Web version in October 2016, and also acquired our first corporate clients.

 - In January 2017, we launched an online course on the relationship between lifestyles, productivity and health.

 - In February 2017, we launched the Android version of the app.

-- In April 2017, we launched the “measurement details” feature inside the app.
+- In April 2017, we opened the feature of “measurement details” in our app.

-We want hard working people to wake up feeling energized, calm and in a good mood.
-We want people to find their own balance and be productive without sacrificing their health, family or personal development.
+- We want to help hard working people feel energetic, calm, and positive.
+We want them to find their own work-life balance and be productive without sacrificing their health, family, or personal development.

 Entrepreneur, founder of the major game publisher Alawar, expert on casual & mobile games and gamification.
 Became interested in stress & energy management on his own, experimenting with different sports and hobbies for a long time.
 Loves gadgets.Alexander Lyskovsky

 IT expert, entrepreneur, former head of QA at Panasonic and head of web/mobile projects with millions of users.
 Athlete, Quantified Self geek.
 Prior to Welltory, he headed up the Founder Institute in St. Petersburg and is the co-founder of the startup studio CoffeeLab.vc.Pavel Pravdin

 Startup evangelist and geek.
 Prior to Welltory, Jane was head of the Founder Institute in St. Petersburg and co-founder of the startup studio CoffeeLab.vc.
 She became interested in stress & energy mangement after years of struggling with entrepreneurial stress and wanting to increase productivity.Jane Smorodnikova